 Biden cancels nearly $6 billion in student debt for public service workers

-Nearly 80,000 public service workers — including teachers, nurses and firefighters — will have their student loans forgiven Thursday, according to a statement from the Biden administration.
+Nearly 80,000 public service workers — including teachers, nurses and firefighters — will have roughly $6 billion in student loans forgiven Thursday, according to a statement from the Biden administration.

 "These public service workers have dedicated their careers to serving their communities, but because of past administrative failures, never got the relief they were entitled to under the law," the statement said.